 (1) Claim that the manufacture, use, or disposition of any article, material or process by or for any agency or component of the Army involves the use of any invention, whether patented or un-patented, and

-(2) Make a claim for compensation, to the head of the contracting activity (HCA) which ordered the manufacture, use or disposition of the article, material or process, except in Army Materiel Command (AMC), forward them to the Commander, AMC.
-The HCA and Commander, AMC, shall process the matter in accordance with DFARS subpart 227.70, subpart 5127.70 and Army Regulation (AR) 27-60.
+(2) Make a claim for compensation, to the HCA which ordered the manufacture, use or disposition of the article, material or process, except in Army Materiel Command (AMC), forward them to the Commander, AMC.
+The HCA and Commander, AMC, shall process the matter in accordance with DFARS subpart 227.70, AFARS subpart 5127.70 and Army Regulation (AR) 27-60.

 5127.7006-90 Investigation and administrative disposition of claims.

 (a) Settlement.
-The office granted clearance to investigate a claim may settle that claim in accordance with DFARS 227.7006, 5127.7006 and AR 27-60 by executing a patent release and settlement agreement, license agreement or assignment.
+The office granted clearance to investigate a claim may settle that claim in accordance with DFARS 227.7006, AFARS 5127.7006 and AR 27-60 by executing a patent release and settlement agreement, license agreement or assignment.

 (b) Fiscal procedures.